 Vincent “Jaromirr” Vandemeulebroucke

-Jaromirr is the odd duckling in VALUE, or what one could call the honorary member.
+Jaromirr is (still after all these years) the odd duckling in VALUE, or what one could call the honorary member.
 But he realizes all too well that that doesn’t mean he’s less valuable.
-He works with SAP, plays ice hockey and loves driving his 1987 BMW M535i dubbed “Gandalf”.
+He is an SAP Agile Product Owner, plays ice hockey and loves driving his ‘87 BMW dubbed “Gandalf”.
 But probably his biggest constant in life, is his passion for video games.
 Although he has no academic background, let alone an archaeological one, he does have a very solid gamer background, which means he can add something important to what VALUE does: the perspective of the masses.

 Bram “Protosmoochy” van den Hout